anubhav-tyagi/My-codechef/README.md

 # My-codechef
-Solution to Codechef problems in Python and C
+Solution to Codechef problems in Python and C.